This page is about TB & HIV in South Africa leading up to 2017. For TB in South Africa after 2017, see TB in South Africa.

 TB was first identified in South Africa as long ago as the seventeenth century.
 It is however unclear exactly when TB began to spread so quickly that it became of epidemic proportions but the years between 1895 and 1910 seem to have been critical.
 In 1919 TB was made a notifiable disease throughout the entire country.
-There is more about the history of TB in South Africa.

-In 1996 at the international AIDS conference South Africans learnt that for those that could afford the costly drugs AIDS could become a chronic manageable disease.
-But although the first antiretrovirals started to reach South Africa just a few months later, for those without the necessary money nothing had changed.
+In 1996 at the international AIDS conference South Africans learnt that for those that could afford the costly drugs AIDS could be a chronic manageable disease.
+But although the first ARVs started to reach South Africa just a few months later, for those without the necessary money nothing had changed.
 Indeed when in 1999 Thabo Mbeki was elected president the situation in South Africa became worse with the arrival of “AIDS denialism”, the belief that HIV was not the cause of AIDS.

-In 2007 Mbeki was defeated in the election for the presidency of the ANC and he was replaced by President Zuma.
-Finally “AIDS denialism” came to an end with the position of the ANC changing to one where they supported the use of antiretrovirals.
-South Africa then started to develop the largest antiretroviral drug treatment program in the world.
+In 2007 President Zuma took over the presidency of the ANC and finally AIDS denialism came to an end.
+The position of the ANC changed to one where they supported the use of ARVs.
+South Africa started to develop what was to become the largest HIV & ARV program in the world.

 Others had in 2009 referred to the initial South African government response to the two expanding epidemics as being marked by: